 Clean Tables

-”Clean Tables” on the Database Configuration tab is an easy way to remove older records from your database.
-The goal here is to remove records from your database that are older than the selected interval, to help with database maintenance.
-Selecting an option from the “Clean Tables” drop-down will delete Audit Log and File Operation records older than 1 month/6 months/1 year/2 year, and delete any file records that don’t have matching file operations.
+The "Clean Tables" feature on the Database Configuration tab provides a convenient method for eliminating older records from your database.
+The objective is to purge records from the database that exceed the specified time interval, contributing to overall database maintenance.
+When you choose an option from the "Clean Tables" drop-down menu, it will initiate the deletion of Audit Log and File Operation records older than 1 month/6 months/1 year/2 years.
+Additionally, it will remove any file records lacking corresponding file operations.

-After selecting a time frame (2 years in this example) you’ll get a confirmation dialog before actually performing the database operation.
+Once you choose a time frame (e.g., 2 years in this example), you will receive a confirmation dialog before the actual database operation is executed.

-After confirming, audit records are created and logged to keep track of users cleaning the database in case there is a question of when an activity was done and by whom.
-Information on what occurred during the delete operation will be both inserted into the database and displayed on the Database Configuration UI screen.
+Upon confirmation, audit records are generated and recorded to maintain a record of users performing database cleanups.
+This serves as a reference in case there are inquiries about when a specific activity took place and who carried it out.
+Details regarding the delete operation will be inserted into the database and simultaneously displayed on the Database Configuration UI screen.

-Selecting “Connect” again for statistics on the current state of your database, we can see the effects.
-Here we see that the 6 orphaned file entries were deleted, and the count of unique files was reduced from 58 to 52.
-In addition, there are now 3 new user activity or audit records: the three types of deletions that resulted from the delete operation.
+By choosing "Connect" once more to gather statistics on the current database state, we can observe the outcomes.
+In this scenario, six orphaned file entries were successfully removed, and the count of unique files decreased from 58 to 52.
+Furthermore, three new user activity or audit records have been added, reflecting the three types of deletions triggered by the delete operation.

 Comments